yunwilliamyu/quartz/README.md

 *	64 GiB RAM
 *	C++11 compiler
 *	BOOST C++ library headers (only for misra_gries_dict) Special note: because of the disk cache, Quartz should be run in low memory mode on machines with only 64 GiB RAM unless you disable swap. i.e. high memory mode will work on 64 GiB only if swap is *disabled*.
 Otherwise, 96 GiB RAM are recommended for high-memory mode to prevent the kernel from swapping the dictionary out to disk.
+(Quartz itself uses ~27 and ~54 GB of RAM for respectively low and high memory settings)

 Compilation: